-Generate a regular sequence that 'bounces' between the provided start_n
+Generate a regular sequence that 'bounces' between the provided start_n and end_n values in increments by the by value for the length of the length value provided.

 Examples